Traveling to India in the monsoons

-Even though it can rain a lot in central India, i.e. in states like Uttar Pradesh, Madya Pradesh, Maharashtra, Karnataka and also Bihar and West Bengal, it might be a better time to visit than in April, May or October since the temperatures are lower, especially during overcast and cloudy weather.
+Even though it can rain a lot in central India, i.e. in states like Uttar Pradesh, Madya Pradesh, Maharashtra, Karnataka and also Bihar and West Bengal, it might be a good time to visit than in April, May or October since the temperatures are lower, especially during overcast and cloudy weather.

 The rocky surroundings of Hampi where you can explore ancient temple and palace ruins of an empire long gone, might be worth a visit as it can get very hot and dry in central India during the rest of the year.
 Combine it with a visit to Mysore and Wayanad.
 Find out more here.

 From June to August you should avoid travelling to the footsteps of the Himalayas.
-Rishikesh, Dharamsala, Manali, Shimla and Kasol as well as Sikkim and Darjeeling face a lot of heavy rainfall and therefore even many landslides.
-Trekking is impossible and you would need to stay indoors most of the time – not how you would like to spend your time in India
+Rishikesh, Dharamsala, Manali, Shimla and Kasol as well as Sikkim and Darjeeling face a lot of heavy rainfall and therefore many landslides.
+Trekking is impossible and you would need to stay indoors most of the time – not how you would like to spend your time in India!

 WHAT TO WEAR DURING THE INDIAN MONSOON?

-During the Indian monsoon you need to pack water-proof clothes and shoes.
+During the Indian monsoon, you need to pack water-proof clothes and shoes.

 My PE teacher used to say ‘there is no such thing as bad weather, only a bad choice of clothing and attitude’.
-Of course I didn’t agree with her while running 1000m in cold rains and heavy winds but she had a good point.
+Of course, I didn’t agree with her while running 1000m in cold rains and heavy winds but she had a good point.
 It’s all about setting the right expectations and making the best of the situation.